Jonathan and Martha Kent: The Man of Steel

 Jonathan and Martha Kent in Action Comics #597 (February 1988).
 Art by John Byrne.

-After comics writer John Byrne rewrote Superman's origin in the 1986 The Man of Steel limited series, one of the changes he made was keeping Jonathan and Martha Kent alive into Clark's adulthood.
+Comics writer John Byrne rewrote Superman's origin in the 1986 The Man of Steel limited series.
+In this version, Clark Kent does not become Superman until he is an adult, erasing his time as Superboy from continuity.
+Additionally, Jonathan and Martha Kent survive into Clark's adulthood.
 The Kents have the same role as in the earlier stories, instilling within Clark the morals needed to become a strong and heroic figure.
 A Legion of Super-Heroes/Superman team-up that was written to explain why the Legion still exists even without Superboy confirms that post-Crisis Jonathan and Martha Kent are younger than their pre-Crisis counterparts, explaining in part why they live on in Clark's adult life.

 In this version of events, after a Kryptonian "birthing matrix" lands on Earth, Jonathan and Martha find a newborn infant inside.
 Taking the infant in just before a major snowstorm strikes, the couple decides to pass the infant off as their biological child, naming him "Clark", exploiting Martha's past miscarriages to justify their decision to keep their 'latest pregnancy' a secret.
 Clark's powers slowly develop, with his powers fully emerging once he reaches his late teens.
 After Clark's high school graduation, the Kents tell Clark about his true origins, and Clark leaves Smallville to explore the outside world.
 After Clark moves to Metropolis, Jonathan and Martha help Clark to create a superhero identity.
-They are later present when Clark finally discovers a holographic message in his ship from his biological father, Jor-El; prior to this the Kents had assumed that the ship was from another country's space program.
+They are later present when Clark finally discovers a holographic message in his ship from his biological father, Jor-El; prior to this, the Kents had assumed that the ship was from another country's space program.